HumanSignal/label-studio/docs/source/guide/configuration.md

 </View>
 ```

-Note that in the case above Labels tags is used to label Text
+Note that in the case above, Label tags are used to label Text
 tag.
 There could be multiple control, and object tags in the same
-configuration and names are used to connect them.
+configuration, and names are used to connect them.

 Here is an example of two-column labeling interface with multiple
 control and object elements: